agent18/agent18.github.io/_posts/value.markdown

 #### Feelings and wants the connection
 We seem to have wants; Wants sucha as 'I want food', 'I want a girlfriend', 'I want a social life' etc. We want some wants more than the others, We choose one over the other based on the fact as to how we feel towards something.
 Based on the where we are, who we are around, time of day etc., we want some things more than others.
 Like for example, **NOW** I see there is a sick want to get girlfriends despite the fact that there are other things to do as there are so many millions of people suffering.
 But **if I am in a situation** where there is one person dying and I need to give up the only time I actually get laid in my life, well I guess I would.
 And **I am in such a situation now**, millions of people are dying, and I am busy thinking looking at facebook and youtube, when I am actively supposed to be generating money and pumping it for

 How many people am I supposed to save? how much is the value of a human life to me? is absolutely unclear.
 Feelings give me some input but they appear to not scale well, they appear to be circular as seen above.
-Based on the way a a situation is looked at, it gives different answers.
+Based on the way a situation is looked at, it gives different answers.
 Below I would like to give examples of the following, that question the ability of feelings to help me realize what I want.

 Now take this for example.
 >Other recent research shows similar results.
 Two Israeli psychologists asked people to contribute to a costly life-saving treatment.
 They could offer that contribution to a group of eight sick children, or to an individual child selected from the group.
 The target amount needed to save the child (or children) was the same in both cases.
 Contributions to individual group members far outweighed the contributions to the entire group.